Go to Common questions with Advanced Protection for additional Advanced Protection Program FAQs.

 Two security keys are required for added assurance.
 If one key is lost or damaged, users can use the second key to regain account access.

 The behavior is the same as for users who are not enrolled in the Advanced Protection Program.
-In general, users are remembered on the device or browser they sign in to, and 2SV challenges do not occur during future sign-ins on that same browser or device.
+In general, users are remembered on the device or browser they use to sign in to Google Workspace, and 2SV challenges do not occur during future sign-ins on that same browser or device.
 Also, there’s an Admin control that can prevent users from using security keys.

 You can use Bluetooth Low Energy (BLE) security keys to communicate with mobile devices and authenticate your Google account.
 During the sign-in process, you are prompted to download and use the Google SmartLock app from the Apple appstore.
 SmartLock is required to communicate with the BLE security key.